9 Facts About Jumping Spiders That Will Amaze You

-Jumping spiders might get a bad reputation, but these facts prove they’re surprisingly captivating and critical to ecosystems.
+Jumping spiders might have a bad reputation, but these facts prove they’re surprisingly captivating and critical to ecosystems.

 Calling all nature lovers: You're going to want to hear all about these adorable house spiders.
 Jumping spiders aren't like other spiders.
 They're similar to black widows, but they have a lot more neat quirks you'll be surprised to learn—including how far they can jump!

 Even if you're not a fan of spiders and insects, hear us out: These fascinating facts about jumping spiders might change your mind.
 (Aka you'll no longer want to squish them when you spot them!
 Instead, you just might admire them.)